onera/Maia/doc/developer_manual/algo_description/gindexer.rst

   :func:`~maia.transfer.protocols.GIndexer.Take` or :func:`~maia.transfer.protocols.GIndexer.Put`.

-- **Variable buffer objects**: the global collection is still an homogeneous buffer, but the number of values differs from each item; consequently, two arrays are needed:
+- **Variable buffer objects**: the global collection is still an homogeneous buffer, but the number of values may differ from each item; consequently, two arrays are needed:

     - a counting array of :math:`n` integers, storing the number of data :math:`c_i` for each item :math:`i`
     - the buffer array of size :math:`\sum_i c_i`, storing the data values: